deso-protocol/run/README.md

 * Play with the logging verbosity by increasing GLOG\_V.

 ## Need help?
-The dev community is active on Discord and generally available to answer any questions you might have, or any issues you run into.
-If you're having trouble, just message in `#nodes-discussion` on the [DeSo Community Discord](https://discord.com/invite/deso).
+You can often find ansers in the [DeSo PoS Discussion Telegram Channel](https://t.me/deso_pos_discussion) The dev team is also active on all DeSo apps such as diamondapp.com and focus.xyz.